 In 2021, we started to trust businesses a little bit more.
 While the pandemic still cast a shadow over the financial outlooks and operations of the OMX C25 companies, things were starting to look better with a looming return to normal.

-Although there was a great deal of volatility in perceptions over the past year most companies in the index saw their year-on-year Trust & Like Score (TLS) stay the same or even improve.
+Though there was a great deal of volatility in perceptions over the past year, most companies in the index saw their year-on-year Trust & Like Score (TLS) stay the same or even improve.
 As we now emerge on the other side of COVID-19, most companies appear to have recovered to the TLS levels they had prior to the pandemic.

 Denmark’s most trusted and liked companies 2021